Pin itThe most visually refined of Barefoot's four courses, built by Fazio through pines, lakes, and waste bunkers.

-The routing moves through Carolina pine forest, around constructed lakes, and across waste bunker complexes that provide both strategic and aesthetic definition.
-At 6,834 yards with a par of 71, the Fazio plays shorter than the Norman and Dye courses at Barefoot, but the yardage understates the challenge.
-Fazio's design philosophy here favors placement over power.
+You're playing 6,834 yards, par 71.
+Shorter than the Norman and Dye courses on the property, but the yardage understates the challenge.
+Fazio favours placement over power here.
 Fairways are generous in width but shaped to reward specific landing zones.
-Players who find the preferred side of the fairway receive a clear look at the green; those who miss to the wrong side face approach shots complicated by bunkers, tree lines, or water that was not visible from the tee.
+Find the preferred side and you get a clear look at the green; miss to the wrong side and you face approach shots complicated by bunkers, tree lines, or water that wasn't visible from the tee.

 Myrtle Beach, South Carolina